2012 Serbian local elections: Nišava District

 Local elections were held for the City Assembly of Niš, the assemblies in all five of Niš's constituent municipalities, and the assemblies in all six of the Nišava District's other municipalities.

 The Progressive Party formed coalition governments with the Socialist Party and the United Regions of Serbia shortly after the election in the City of Niš, four of the city's five municipalities (the exception being Niška Banja), and Aleksinac.
 The Progressive Party's alliance won the popular vote in all of these jurisdictions except for Medijana, where the Democratic Party placed first.

 The situation was different in the district's smaller municipalities.
 Local incumbent mayors led the Socialist Party to victory in Gadžin Han, New Serbia to victory in Ražanj, the United Regions of Serbia to victory to Doljevac, and the United Peasant Party to victory in Svrljig.
 The Socialists also won the popular vote in Merošina and initially formed a coalition government with the Democratic Party and the United Regions of Serbia.
 This alliance fell apart in December 2012, and a new coalition of the Progressive Party and the United Regions of Serbia came to power.
 The local Progressive organization subsequently became divided, leading to instability in the local government.

 In Niška Banja, the Democratic Party of Serbia won the popular vote and formed a coalition government afterwards; the incumbent mayor later left the Democratic Party of Serbia for the United Regions of Serbia, and, after that party's dissolution, joined the Serbian People's Party.

 Niš

 Results of the election for the City Assembly of Niš:

 Zoran Perišić of the Progressive Party was chosen as mayor after the election.
 The city government was initially formed by the Progressives, the Socialists, and the United Regions of Serbia.

+Momir Stojanović was elected to the assembly from the fourth position on the Progressive Party's list.